DaoCloud/DaoCloud-docs/docs/en/docs/download/dce5.md

 Currently, the download center only provides offline installation packages.
 For online installation method, please refer to [Online Installation](../install/intro.md).

-## Download the community release
+## Download Community Package

-This release is for the community, welcome to try it for free.
+This package is for the community, welcome to try it for free.

 | Offline Pack | Version | Download | Updated Date |
 | ---------------- | ------- | ------------------------ ------------------- | -------- |